airalab/robonomics-wiki/docs/en/raspberry-setup.md

 sudo chown homeassistant:homeassistant /srv/homeassistant
 ```

-Next up is to create and change to a virtual environment for Home Assistant Core.
-This will be done as the homeassistant account.
+Next step is to create and switch to a virtual environment for Home Assistant Core.
+This should be done as the homeassistant user.

 ```bash
 sudo -u homeassistant -H -s